MiaoYuu/miaoyuu.github.io/_pages/about.md

 ---
-layout: Home
+layout: about
-title: Home
+title: about
 permalink: /
 subtitle:

 profile:
-  align: left
+  align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >